Neshama1/novarewind/README.md

+# Nova Rewind

+Application built with MauiKit.

-# novarewind
+# Issues
-Nova Rewind is a MauiKit app to create restore points on btrfs file systems
+If you find problems with the contents of this repository please create an issue.